jeremyk-91/advent-of-code/2021/README.md

 This one asks you to parse a string and then follow the specification on what each of the possible commands actually does.
 The first part can be handled in a stateless way (and was how I implemented it) while the latter requires tracking a very minimal amount of state.

+### Day 3: Binary Diagnostic
+The first part is straightforward counting.
+The second I think was more a problem of reading the spec carefully, though they were very kind with the test cases.
+Pretty straightforward overall, though I can see factoring this neatly, and/or dealing with edge cases in practice somewhat challenging or annoying.

+### Day 4: Giant Squid
+Tasks around 2D arrays tend to be finicky to implement, especially if they MUST be done efficiently.
+Thankfully it didn't need to be super-efficient and I was thus able to get away with having a map of coordinates.
+The approach was fairly straightforward: simulate the gameplay loop on each of the bingo cards, and pick the first (or in part 2, the last) to win.
+I had a bit of an inconvenience with an approach of choosing immutable wrappers of coordinate-number maps as opposed to mutating state in part two (since one needs to remember which card was relevant for more iterations of the gameplay loop before scoring).

+This would probably also have been the first day where the input format of the tickets might have posed a challenge (in particular, naive use of string splitting would fail).
+I missed leading whitespace causing problems for my `String.split()` on the first go-around, though quickly isolated it with the debugger).